-The importance of understanding the attitude of customers can be seen for example in Riley et al. (1954) research that try to discover methods that can be more effective in sustaining public moral by war propaganda in the United States.
-Another importance steams from the affect that attitudes have on information processing and behaviour.
-This is presented in the theory of reasoned action that helps to predict deliberative and thoughtful behaviour from attitudes (Ajzen & Fishbein, 1977, 1980; chapter 4).
-This method shows the way for hundreds of studies in the last 30 years that in general terms reach the conclusion that attitudes predict behaviour, in the intent to understand the effects of attitudes on behaviour (Gregory Richard Maio and Haddock, 2010).
+The importance of understanding the attitude of customers can be seen for example in Riley's et al. (1954) research, which tries to discover methods that can be more effective in sustaining public morale through war propaganda in the United States.
+Another aspect of its importance stems from the effect that attitudes have on information processing and behaviour.
+This is presented in the theory of reasoned action that helps predict deliberative and thoughtful behaviour based on attitudes (Ajzen & Fishbein, 1977, 1980; Chapter 4).
+This method shows the way for hundreds of studies in the last 30 years that in general terms reach the conclusion that attitudes predict behaviour, while intending to understand the effects of attitudes on behaviour (Gregory Richard Maio and Haddock, 2010).

 Another important issue in the study of attitudes is the strength of the attitude.
-With the evaluation of the attitude strength it is possible to know how stable across time and context attitudes are (Eagly & Chaiken 2007; Fazio, 2007; Petty et al., 2007).
-On the other hand Schwarz (2007) presents a different position claiming that attitudes are built on the moment depending on the situation.
-So, "strong attitudes should be more stable and enduring, but weak attitudes should be more malleable and likely to be constructed on the spot."
-(Maio & Haddock, 2014, 49).
+With the evaluation of attitude strength it is possible to know how stable across time and context attitudes are (Eagly & Chaiken 2007; Fazio, 2007; Petty et al., 2007).
+On the other hand, Schwarz (2007) presents a different position claiming that attitudes are built in the moment depending on the situation.
+So, ‘strong attitudes should be more stable and enduring, but weak attitudes should be more malleable and likely to be constructed on the spot’ (Maio & Haddock, 2014, 49).
 The strength of the attitude is manifested in four ways.
 Strong attitudes are more persistent and resistant to change, and more likely to influence information processing and to guide behaviour (Petty and Krosnick, 1995).

 After understanding what attitudes are, a review of previous studies on attitudes from different perspectives will be presented.
-Prior studies have examined attitudes from different aspects and implemented the attitudes effects on different fields of study.
-One of the first researches concerning attitudes was presented by LaPiere (1934).
-He conducted a two phase study to test the attitude towards Chinese people in the United States.
-In the first phase (tested the behaviour) he went with a Chinese couple to 251 establishments and recorded the treatment they receive, six month later he sent a questionnaire to all of the establishments they had visited (testing the attitude).
+Prior studies have examined attitudes from different perspectives and implemented attitudes’ effects on different fields of study.
+One of the first studies concerning attitudes was presented by LaPiere (1934).
+He conducted a two-phase study to test attitudes towards Chinese people in the United States.
+In the first phase (testing the behaviour) he went with a Chinese couple to 251 establishments and recorded the treatment they received; six month later he sent a questionnaire to all of the establishments they had visited (testing the attitude).
 Using this method he investigated the connection between attitudes and behaviour.
-The results suggested that there is little to non-existing relationship between attitudes and behaviour.
+The results suggested a weak to non-existent relationship between attitudes and behaviour.

-Later on, Katz (1960) published article presenting the functions of attitudes, in which he showed four functions that by his theory, "attitudes help a person to mediate between their own inner needs and the outside world" (McLeod, 2009, 4).
-The four functions of attitudes that where establish by Katz (1960) are:
+Later on, Katz (1960) published an article presenting the functions of attitudes in which he showed four functions through which, according to his theory, ‘attitudes help a person to mediate between their own inner needs and the outside world’ (McLeod, 2009, 4).
+The four functions of attitudes that where establish by Katz (1960) are the following:

-Knowledge; that helps to predict what is likely to happen.
+the knowledge function, which helps to predict what is likely to happen;

-Self / ego-expressive; that allows a person to communicate who is he and to assert his identity.
+the self / ego-expressive function, which allows a person to communicate who he is and to assert his identity;

-Adaptive; helps to fit in a social group, share and develop similar attitudes with other members of this group.
+the adaptive function, which helps to fit into a social group, share and develop similar attitudes as other members of this group;

-Ego-defensive; that helps protect the self-esteem and justify actions that lead to guilt feelings.
+the ego-defensive function, which helps protect self-esteem and justify actions that lead to feelings of guilt.

-This function approach helps the person to mediate his needs and the outside world.
+This function-based approach helps the person to mediate between his needs and the outside world.

 In psychology, behaviour is many times connected with attitudes.
-Like showed in the ABC model of attitude presented by McLeod (2009), there is a strong influence on behaviour depending of an attitude.
-The model describes a three component structure of attitudes:
+As shown in the ABC model of attitude presented by McLeod (2009), there is a strong influence on behaviour depending on attitude.
+The model describes a three-component structure of attitudes:

-Affective component which involves feelings and emotions.
+the affective component, which involves feelings and emotions;

-Behavioural component that reflects the effect of attitude on how a person behaves.
+the behavioural component, which reflects the effect of attitude on how a person behaves;

-Cognitive component which involves the belief and knowledge about an attitude towards something.
+the cognitive component, which involves the belief and knowledge about an attitude towards something.